About Tableau Catalog

 To learn more about the features you can use with Tableau Catalog, see the following Help articles:

-- In the Connect pane on Tableau Desktop, under Search for Data select Tableau Server to connect to data using Tableau Server or Tableau Online.
-When Tableau Catalog is enabled, in addition to searching for published data sources to connect to, you can now search for and connect to the specific databases and tables used by published data sources and workbooks on your Tableau Server or your Tableau Online site.
+- In the Connect pane on Tableau Desktop, under Search for Data select Tableau Server to connect to data using Tableau Server or Tableau Cloud(Link opens in a new window).
+When Tableau Catalog is enabled, in addition to searching for published data sources to connect to, you can now search for and connect to the specific databases, tables, and objects used by published data sources and workbooks on your Tableau Server or your Tableau Cloud site.

 Curation and trust